Commonly Asked Questions from Neighbors

 Below are the most commonly asked land use and transportation-related questions I get from neighbors in the SE Uplift community.
 Review your question and answer and contact SE Uplift if you still have questions or want to discuss your inquiry further.

 The best way to protect yourself during a neighboring demolition is to determine whether the home or duplex will be deconstructed or mechanically demolished.
 Deconstruction of structures prevents toxins from being released in the air unlike mechanical demolition.
 If the structure will be demolished you should get a notice at lease 5 days before any demolition activity.
-Notice BDS if this does not occur.
+Contact BDS if this does not occur.
 Cover all vegetable gardens and children’s play equipment with plastic and close all windows and doors within 300 feet of the site.
 If the structure and debris are not kept wet by the contractor to minimize dust.
 If you have severe health conditions, you may choose to leave the property during the demolition if possible.

 For more information, review the “what are my rights” in the tab above.